PHP-DI/PHP-DI/doc/how-it-works.md

 ### Definitions

-A definition defines what is an entry:
+A definition defines what an entry is:

 - **a simple value** (string, number, object instance…): `ValueDefinition`
 - **a factory/callable returning the value**: `FactoryDefinition`